5T33Z0/Clover-Crate/ACPI/README.md

 ```
 ### UnderVolt Step

-Optional parameter to reduce the temperature of the processor by reducing its operating voltage.
+Optional parameter to lower the CPU temperature by reducing its operating voltage.
 Possible values are 0 to 9.
 The higher the value, the lower the voltage, resulting in lower temperatures – until the computer hangs.
 This is where foolproof protection comes in: Clover won't let you set any value outside the specified range.
 However, even allowed values can result in unstable operation.
 The effect of undervolting is really noticeable.
 However, this parameter is only only applicable to Intel CPUs of the `Penryn` family.

 ## Drop Tables

 ![Bildschirmfoto 2021-05-16 um 08 28 35](https://user-images.githubusercontent.com/76865553/135732583-c8d61605-03af-4b78-a4db-4df9d1e68d56.png)

 In this array, you can list tables which should be discarded from loading.
 These include various table signatures, such as `DMAR`, which is often dropped because macOS does not like `VT-d` technology.
 Other tables to drop would would be `MATS` (fixes issues with High Sierra) or `MCFG` because by specifying a MacBookPro or MacMini model, we get severe brakes.
-A better method has already been developed.
+A better method has already been developed (see `FixMCFG`)

 ## DisableAML